 - Bitcoin Donation Page

 - Declaration of Independence from Two Party System

-Katherine Youngblood Glass was born in Buford, Georgia.
-Her father worked for General Motors as an assembly line worker.
-Her mother was a school secretary.
-As the first person in her family to go to college, Kathie worked her way through university and then law school.
+Kathie Glass was born in Buford, Georgia.
+Her father worked for General Motors as an assembly line worker, and her mother was a school secretary.
+The first person in her family to go to college, Kathie worked her way through college and law school.

-Kathie has practiced as a civil trial lawyer in Houston for 32 years.
-She has worked for large, medium, and small law firms, including her own firm in which she employed as many as 20 employees.
-Tom is a systems analyst for a major oil company.
-Their daughter Courtney Ayn, a graduate of Rice University, is in law school in California.
-Their son Branden is a junior at Texas A&M, majoring in chemical engineering.
+Kathie practiced as a highly successful civil trial lawyer in Houston for over 30 years, trying many cases and never losing a jury trial.
+She worked in large, medium, and small law firms, including her own firm in which she employed as many as 20 employees.
+Tom was a systems analyst for a major oil company before he retired to manage Kathie's campaign.

 Dedicated to Texas, America, liberty, and the Constitution, Kathie believes that all of those are under attack by an increasingly tyrannical federal government and that the only entity powerful enough to resist this federal tyranny and force a return to Constitution governance -- through nullification of unconstitutional federal acts -- is TEXAS.
 Kathie wants to be the 48th governor of Texas -- and its first Libertarian governor -- to lead the fight for our liberty and Texas sovereignty under our Texas and federal constitutions.